MaximumADHD/Roblox-Client-Tracker/README.md

-# Roblox-Client-Watch
+# Roblox Client Watch

-A miscellaneous repository that keeps track of changes to Roblox's client on gametest2.
+The purpose of this repository is to auto-track changes to Roblox's client.
+You can find lots of miscellaneous data dumped in here, to see changes to Roblox over time.